1. Ada

 Q: Why is it called COVID-19?

-A: COVID-19 stands for coronavirus disease, as it's a respiratory condition that is caused by a virus called the “novel coronavirus.”
+A: COVID-19 stands for coronavirus disease, a respiratory condition caused by the “novel coronavirus.”
 19 indicates the year of the outbreak, which was 2019.

 Q: Is it possible to get COVID-19 twice?